Social Work and Community Development

 In a study by the Urban Institute, researchers suggested that this empowerment leads to long-lasting and sustainable community improvement.
 The problem is that people often lack confidence in their own ability to generate a change.
 The solution to building this skillset and knowledge base lies within community development — a tactic that community social workers spend their careers perfecting.

 The Role of a Social Worker in Community Development

 The idea behind community development is simple: residents take collective action to generate solutions to common problems.
 In working together to improve the quality of their lives, residents also address the socioeconomic barriers that often lead to poverty, crime, poor health, low property values, underperforming schools, and so on.

 As part of their profession, social workers often generate community improvement programs and development projects that also allow for local citizens to contribute to their community’s development plans.
 Some community social workers create possibilities directly with individuals; others assess community needs on a larger scale.
 They may plan and administer programs designed to help people with their immediate needs as well as those with more enduring benefits to the larger community.

 The Many Titles of a Community Social Worker

 The role of the social worker in community development is not permanently fixed — rather, they have varying roles depending on the needs of the communities they serve.
 They work for social services agencies, nonprofits, and grassroots organizations.
-View some career options for social work professionals here and explore some of the titles held by those dedicated to community social work are:
+View some career options for social work professionals here and explore some of the titles held by those dedicated to community social work: